PrimerSelector

 selected_primers

-A list of lists of primers, one list of primers for each consrtruct.
+• selected_primers – A list of list of primers (one list for each record).

 write_primers_table(selected_primers, csv_path=None)[source]